ensdomains/research/dispute-resolution/README.md

 Do these wallets implement public [blacklists](https://github.com/ensdomains/blacklist) or should their actions allow for the opening of a dispute?

+### Trademarks & Copyright

+@TODO: Discuss whether these should be considered or not.

 ## Process

 ![process](resources/diagram.jpg)